moltools/CineMol/app/README.md

 npm run build
 ```

-YOu can find the app in the `build` folder.
+You can find the app in the `build` folder after running the build command.